Small Farm Outreach Program

 Participation in the program is voluntary.
-Educational programs are offered free of charge, and are open to all farmers and families who are interested in receiving outreach and technical assistance.
-Farmers are recruited through referrals from FSA, community leaders, other farmers, phone calls, home/farm visits, direct mailing of brochures, and farm- related meetings.
+Most educational programs are offered free of charge, and are open to farmers and individuals who are interested in receiving outreach and technical assistance.
+Farmers are recruited through referrals from FSA, community leaders, other farmers, phone calls, home/farm visits, direct mailing of brochures, and farm-related meetings.

 Educational Programs Offered